-Ensuring you have the right lift supports for your car is essential for your hoods, trunks and lift gates to work correctly.
+Ensuring that you have the proper-sized lift support struts for your car is essential for your hoods, trunks, and lift gates to work correctly.
 Knowing how to measure gas struts will help you make sure you get the right part for your vehicle.

 Measure the Extended Length

+Next, you’ll need to know how to measure the extended length of your gas struts.
 The extended length is the fully extended length of your support when measured from the center of the Ball Socket, Eyelet, or Rivet (if a bracket is used).
-Refer to the picture below marked with the letter "A.” Get the accurate measure of your gas struts.
+Refer to the picture above marked with the letter "A.”

 Measure the Retracted Length

-You also need to measure the retracted length, the complete collapsed length of the support measured from the center of the Ball Socket, Eyelet, or Rivet (if a bracket is used).
-In some cases, it is impossible to do this without removing the support.
-Therefore, we suggest you measure the body (not shaft) of the unit from the one end that the support has the Ball Socket, Eyelet, or Rivet (if a bracket is used) to the area where the shaft begins and add 3/4".
+You’ll also need to know how to measure the retracted length of your gas struts, which is the complete collapsed length of the support measured from the center of the Ball Socket, Eyelet, or Rivet (if a bracket is used).
+In some cases, it is impossible to measure your lift strut’s size without removing the support.
+Therefore, we suggest you measure the body (not the shaft) of the unit from the end that has the Ball Socket, Eyelet, or Rivet (if a bracket is used) to the area where the shaft begins and then add 0.75".

 Understand the Ending Types

 When learning how to measure gas struts, it’s important to understand there are quite a few different types of ends used on lift supports.
-We’ll discuss a few of the most popular.
+Here, we’ll discuss a few of the most popular.

-For uses that require a more secure end, the metal types are the best, and for any heavy weight lifting over 150lbs, 13mm types are strongly suggested.
+The metal types are the best for uses that require a more secure end, and 13mm types are strongly suggested for any heavy weight lifting over 150 lbs.

-This measurement is often overlooked; if it is too short, it will not allow the device you are using it on to close properly.
-In cases where you are not 100% sure, and if you have an old unit, you can place a rubber band on the shaft, close the device and measure the distance to where the rubber band has moved.
+This measurement of your lift support struts’ size is often overlooked.
+But if it is too short, it will not allow the device you are using it on to close properly.
+In cases where you are not 100% sure, or if you have an old unit, you can place a rubber band on the shaft, close the device, and measure the distance to where the rubber band has moved.

-In the event that you do not have a metric measuring device, below are a few of the most popular conversions:
+In the event that you do not have a metric measuring device, you can find a few of the most popular conversions below: